Updated privacy overview -

 What this does not mean

 This page intentionally avoids unsupported compliance claims.
-The codebase shows concrete technical controls like encrypted extension storage, origin validation, rate limiting, and server-signed extension sessions; it does not prove broader certifications or guarantees beyond those implemented controls.
+The codebase shows concrete controls like encrypted web key storage, plaintext legacy secret removal, encrypted extension storage, origin validation, rate limiting, and server-signed extension sessions; it does not prove broader certifications or guarantees beyond those implemented controls.

 Code quality